codydevloop/readMeFileGeneratorApp/README.md

 ## Testing
 n/a
 ## Feature-Requests
-There are two NPM dependencies.  iquirer & axios
+There are two NPM dependencies.  requirer & axios
 ## Challenges
-callback hell
+Mostly reading up on all the new documentation for NPM.
 ## Questions/Contact_Me
 You can reache me codydevloop@gmail.com [codydevloop](codydevloop)